studio24/front-end-test-archived/README.md

 ## Photography
-You will find the image of the craftsman inside the *Images* folder.
+You will find the image of the craftsman inside the *assets* folder.